Terms and Conditions: Data Maturity Matters Consortium

 Any disputes arising from these Terms shall be resolved through:

-1. Good faith negotiation between the parties
+• Good faith negotiation between the parties

-2. Mediation, if negotiation is unsuccessful
+• Mediation, if negotiation is unsuccessful

 9. Limitation of Liability

-The Consortium, its founding organisations, and Committee members provide all materials, frameworks, and standards "as is" without warranties of any kind.
-Members use Consortium materials at their own risk.
-The Consortium is not liable for any damages arising from the use or implementation of its materials.
+In addition to the specific liability limitations outlined in Section 4.9, the Consortium, its founding organisations, and Committee members provide all materials, frameworks, and standards "as is" without warranties of any kind.
+Members and users of Consortium materials assume all risks associated with their use and implementation.

 10. Governing Law